-Investment firm licensees must comply with the record-keeping requirements contained in the AML Law.
+Investment firm licensees must comply with the record-keeping requirements contained in the AML Law and in the CBB Law.
 Investment firm licensees must therefore retain adequate records (including accounting and identification records), for the following minimum periods:

 - (a) For customers, in relation to evidence of identity and business relationship records (such as application forms and business correspondence), for at least five years after the customer relationship has ceased; and - (b) For transactions, in relation to documents enabling a reconstitution of the transaction concerned, for at least five years after the transaction was completed.